dlongodev/my-sugr-pet/README.md

 ## Roadmap
 ### MVP / User Stories

-- [ ] As a user, I can register my information so I can log in when I want to use the tracker
+- [x] As a user, I can register my information so I can log in when I want to use the tracker
-- [ ] As a user, I can create a profile for my pet so I can have his information saved for when I need it
+- [x] As a user, I can create a profile for my pet so I can have his information saved for when I need it
-- [ ] As a user, I can choose my pet to be a dog or cat and the interface will show icons that present my pet
+- [x] As a user, I can choose my pet to be a dog or cat and the interface will show icons that present my pet
-- [ ] As a user, I can easily see the buttons I need to press so I can begin tracking my pet insulin injections
+- [x] As a user, I can easily see the buttons I need to press so I can begin tracking my pet insulin injections
-- [ ] As a user, when I need to choose the injection location, I can easily see the last 4 injections so I can make the right location decision
+- [x] As a user, when I need to choose the injection location, I can easily see the last 4 injections so I can make the right location decision
-- [ ] As a user, I want to be able to fix the data if I make a mistake
+- [x] As a user, I want to be able to fix the data if I make a mistake
-- [ ] As a user, I want to be able to delete an entry if I make a mistake
+- [x] As a user, I want to be able to delete an entry if I make a mistake
-- [ ] As a user, I want to be able to make changes to my pet profile or user information
+- [x] As a user, I want to be able to make changes to my pet profile

 ### Stretch Goals

 - [ ] As a user, I want to export the data so I can show it to my vet
-- [ ] As a user, I want to add my pet photo to his profile
+- [x] As a user, I want to add my pet photo to his profile
-- [ ] As a user, I want to customize the pet character colors/breed to match my pet
 - [ ] As a user, I want to keep a record of my pet medical history on its profile, from glucose levels to observational behaviors
 - [ ] As a user, I want to have a record of vet visits and expenses
 - [ ] As a user, I want to create reminders for daily insulin shots, food, water, and exercise